 Besides, it’s pretty cool to see those weather formations.

 In addition to showing you which stations are charging what, you can also save when you sign up for Pay with GasBuddy.
 To do this, you’ll add your bank account information to your GasBuddy account.
 They’ll send you a card that you can then use at the pump.
-Swipe it and enter your access code, and you’ll save a minimum of five cents per gallon.
+Swipe it and enter your access code, and you’ll save about five cents per gallon.

 Pay with GasBuddy doesn’t work with all gas stations.
 It won’t be available at Sam’s Club or Costco, for example, and it didn’t work at any of the stations on reservation land.
 But, it works with most major brands and we saved an average of five cents a gallon by using our card.